datasciencedatathon/COVID-19/README.md

 ### When and where?
 June 13th and 14th, 2020.<br/>
 This is a virtual event.
 Teams will work together throughout the 2-day event using tools such as Github, Zoom, and Slack.<br/>
-`*` **All times are Pacific Standard Time**<br/>
 `*` **Online zoom meeting ID: 940 8345 1381**

 ### Steps to participate in the hackathon

 - Register <a href="https://docs.google.com/forms/d/e/1FAIpQLSefB4qKEO6NkoqK--p3shr2PymNue3IfpLIR-e7ahVRXgrFng/viewform" target="_blank">here</a>
-- You will receive an email to join the hackathon slack workspace.
+- You will receive an email to join the hackathon's slack workspace.
 Teams will be formed oganically through conversations in this workspace.

-*We highly encourage conversations on slack to form groups and share resources.*

 ### Datasets